rubymotion-community/motion-firebase/README.md

 #### priority=(priority)
 #### priority(priority, &and_then) { |error| }

-Set a priority for the data at this Fireball location.
+Set a priority for the data at this Firebase location.
 Priorities can be used to provide a custom ordering for the children at a location (if no priorities are specified, the children are ordered by name).